igorkll/uflinux/README.md

 * sysrq is disabled
 * ctrl+alt+del is disabled
 * the log is not displayed on the screen during the boot
+* there is no bootloader menu and it is impossible to get into the bootloader somehow
 ### userspace
+* there is no terminal
 * getty has been disabled
+* there is no multiuser system
+* there is no root access here
 * there is no package manager that modifies rootfs and runs from root
 * all external media is mounted via overlayfs so that all files are perceived as 777 and everything is accessible without root